magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 ### Vamp
 Vamp is the main API endpoint, business logic and service coordinator.
 Vamp talks to the configured container scheduler (Kubernetes or DC/OS) and synchronizes it with Vamp Gateway Agent (VGA) via the secure key-value store.

 Vamp is not a realtime application and only updates deployments and routing when asked to (reactive) and thus doesn't need to run with multiple instances in HA mode.
-Typically, there should be one Vamp instance and two or more VGA instances per environment.

 ### Vamp UI
 The Vamp UI is a graphical web interface for managing Vamp in a web browser.
 It is packaged with Vamp.